Kliment Voroshilov tank: Further development

 By 1942, when the Germans were fielding large numbers of long-barreled 5 cm Pak 38 and 7.5 cm Pak 40 anti-tank guns, the KV's armour was no longer impenetrable, requiring the installation of additional appliqué armour.
 The KV-1's side (favorable approach: 30° at 300–500 m distance), top, and turret armor could also be penetrated by the high-velocity Mk 101 30 mm cannon carried by German ground attack aircraft, such as the Henschel Hs 129.
 The KV-1's 76.2 mm gun also came in for criticism.
 While adequate against all German tanks, it was the same gun as carried by smaller, faster, and cheaper T-34 medium tanks.
 In 1943, it was determined that this gun could not easily penetrate the frontal armour of the new Tiger, the first German heavy tank, one of which was captured near Leningrad.
 The KV-1 was also much more difficult to manufacture and thus more expensive than the T-34, its advantages no longer outweighed its drawbacks.

 Because of its initial superior performance, the KV-1 was chosen as one of the few tanks to continue being built following the Soviet reorganization of tank production.
 Due to the new standardization, it shared a similar engine and gun as the T-34 (the KV used a 600 hp V-2K modification of the T-34's V-2 diesel engine, and had a ZiS-5 main gun while the T-34 had a similar F-34 main gun), was built in large quantities and received frequent upgrades.
 When production shifted to the "Tankograd" complex in the Ural Mountains, the KV-2 was dropped.
 While impressive on paper, it had been designed as a slow-moving bunker-buster.
 It was less useful in the highly mobile, fluid warfare that developed in World War II.
 The turret was so heavy it was difficult to traverse on uneven terrain.
 Finally, it was expensive to produce.
 Only about 210 KV-2s were made, all in 1940–1941, making it one of the rarest Soviet tanks.
 The KV-1 continued to get more armor to compensate for the increasing effectiveness of German weapons.
 This culminated in the KV-1 model 1942 (German designation KV-1C), which had very heavy armor but lacked a corresponding improvement to the engine.
+It now weighed about 52 tons.
 Tankers complained that, although they were well-protected, their mobility was poor and they had no firepower advantage over the T-34 medium tank.